💧Notice of Draft EIS/EIR for North-to-South Water Transfers

-The Federal Energy Regulatory Commission (FERC) has issued a draft supplemental environmental impact statement (EIS) for the Rio Grande LNG Terminal and Rio Bravo Pipeline Project, addressing environmental concerns and compliance requirements.
-This document evaluates the project's potential impacts, focusing on community effects and carbon capture proposals, and invites public comment and participation.
+The Federal Energy Regulatory Commission (FERC) has released a final supplemental environmental impact statement (EIS) addressing court-remanded issues related to the proposed Rio Grande LNG Terminal and Rio Bravo Pipeline Project, focusing on environmental justice, air quality data, and carbon capture proposals.
+The document is accessible online for public review and engagement.

 Learn More